delfibarros-lab/icbc-kids-prototype/README.md

-# 🏦 ICBC Kids Prototype - Banking Services Optimization
+# 🏦 Prototype - Banking Services Optimization

 ### 🌟 Overview
 This project is a **functional prototype developed in React** designed to modernize the digital experience for ICBC bank users.
 The proposal focuses on financial inclusion and process improvement for new user segments through a high-performance interface.